-D. Main issues for traditional Available Bandwidth estimation techniques
+2.4.
+Main issues for traditional available bandwidth estimation techniques

-The performance of most of active ABW estimation tools currently available is scenario-dependent and require nontrivial calibration [29], [30].
+The performance of most of active ABW estimation tools currently available is scenario-dependent and require non-trivial calibration [29,30].
 The main issue they have in common is the limited accuracy, and systematic errors around 50% are not uncommon.
-Some of the tools (Diettopp and Pathload, the most accurate ones) have long convergence time, in the order of 10 seconds up to 40 seconds, and-depending on configuration settings and traffic conditions-they may not converge to an estimation.
+Some of the tools (Diettopp and Pathload, the most accurate ones) have long convergence time, in the order of 10 s up to 40 s, and-depending on configuration settings and traffic conditionsthey may not converge to an estimation.
 The approach using passive measurement with active-like analysis inherits the accuracy issues of the active techniques that are adopted in the processing phase, worsened by the impossibility of dynamically adjusting the characteristics of probing traffic (that is independently generated by the monitored applications).
 Estimation time is also dependent on the presence of suitable traffic generated by third party applications, therefore it is not predictable.
 These reasons lead the authors to propose it as a complementary method with respect to active tools.